tuttonluke/modelling_air_bnb_property_listing_dataset/README.md

     - opencv-python
     - PILLOW

 The python files [prepare_tabular_data.py](https://github.com/tuttonluke/modelling_air_bnb_property_listing_dataset/blob/main/project_files/prepare_tabular_data.py) and [prepare_image_data.py](https://github.com/tuttonluke/modelling_air_bnb_property_listing_dataset/blob/main/project_files/prepare_image_data.py) deal with data preparation for their respective data types.

 Simple Pandas DataFrame manipulations were used to deal with missing data, clean text data, and save the cleaned tabular data to a new csv file, named [clean_tabular_data.csv](https://github.com/tuttonluke/modelling_air_bnb_property_listing_dataset/blob/main/project_files/tabular_data/clean_tabular_data.csv).

 Images relevant to the AirBnB listings were saved on the cloud using Amazon Web Services S3 service.
-The ImageProcessing class in the [prepare_image_data.py](https://github.com/tuttonluke/modelling_air_bnb_property_listing_dataset/blob/main/project_files/prepare_image_data.py) file contains methods using the boto3 Softward Development Kit packageto download the images, and rescale the images to the height of the smallest image in the data set.
+The ImageProcessing class in the [prepare_image_data.py](https://github.com/tuttonluke/modelling_air_bnb_property_listing_dataset/blob/main/project_files/prepare_image_data.py) file contains methods using the boto3 Softward Development Kit package to download the images, and rescale the images to the height of the smallest image in the data set.

 The following is a plot of of all the features containing numerical data which were used for regression and classification modelling.
 Each feature is visualised seperately in a scatter plot against the target label, Price per Night: